craig-m/rpi_cluster/readme.md

 ### Deployer

 The Deployer runs from x1 R-Pi.
 This configures all of the other hosts.
+It also acts as a Certificate Authority, for TLS and SSH.

 * Ansible (https://www.ansible.com/)
 * Invoke (http://www.pyinvoke.org/)
 * ServerSpec (http://serverspec.org/)

-It also acts as a Certificate Authority, for TLS and SSH.
+Redundancy: can fail and the cluster will continue to operate, but it cannot be altered.
+Small amounts of downtime for this host can be tolerated while it gets restored from backup.

 ### LanServices - Main